hipe/tmx/lib/skylab/meta-hell/doc/issues/053-discussion-of-all-the-meta-property-libraries.md

 # discussion of all the meta-property libraries :[#053]

-(EDIT: we now refer to these as :#parameter-library'ies. portions of this document have been re-formatted so that the most recent items are at the top (that is, reverse-chronological order); an order it is recommened we follow for future such documents.)
+(EDIT: we refer to these variously as "field libraries" or :#parameter-library'ies. portions of this document have been re-formatted so that the most recent items are at the top (that is, reverse-chronological order); an order it is recommened we follow for future such documents.)